brwong20/TrueBite/README.md

-# Foodwise
+# TrueBite
-Affordable food app that utilizes Foursquare's API!
+Affordable food app that utilizes Foursquare's API as well as Google Maps!